igorkovalchuk/test-03-primefaces/README.md

 TO DO:

- * remove redundant database data loading calls;
+ * reload GroupsBean list periodically to reflect the changes in the database if any;
  * catch the ajax errors - show error messages;
  * when it loses the http connection the PrimeFaces may have an issue when selecting rows when we restore the connection;
  * shutdown UCP gracefully;